Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

 In order to model fracture in a thin beam, we applied the cohesive damage rule to model the fracture.
 We select the critical curvature tensor as $\kappa_{crit}=4\times 10^{-4}$ and use the damping coefficient $p=300$ for reducing oscillation.
-The damage distribution and displacement field at the $t=0.03$ seconds are shown in Fig.\ref{fig:bbbeam100damage} and Fig.\ref{fig:bbbeam100damageW}, respectively.
+The damage distribution and displacement field at the $t=0.03$ seconds are shown in Figure \ref{fig:bbbeam100damage} and Figure \ref{fig:bbbeam100damageW}, respectively.
 It can be observed that the damage happens at the center of the beam.